LAW OFFICE OF SARAH MUBOYAYI

 Answers to Common Legal Questions

 Separation occurs when two people who have lived together—whether married or in a common-law relationship—begin living apart with no reasonable prospect of reconciling.
-Separation can be informal (simply living apart) or formalized through a separation agreement, a private contract that sets out each person’s rights and responsibilities regarding property, support, and parenting.

 Under Canada’s Divorce Act, the sole ground for divorce is marriage breakdown, which can be shown in one of three ways: